swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

   output_classes: 11
 ```

-Check the differences with Git to validate the changes.
+Check the differences with Git to validate the changes:

 ```sh title="Execute the following command(s) in a terminal"
 # Show the differences with Git
 git diff params.yaml
 ```

-The output should be similar to this.
+The output should be similar to this:

 ```diff
 diff --git a/params.yaml b/params.yaml